MarioLFB/Revixa-frontend/README.md

 - [ESLint Plugin React Hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) - Enforces React Hooks rules within ESLint
 - [Styled Components](https://styled-components.com/) - For component-level styling with CSS-in-JS in a React environment
 - [React Types](https://www.npmjs.com/package/@types/react) and [React DOM Types](https://www.npmjs.com/package/@types/react-dom) - TypeScript types for React and React DOM, useful for TypeScript projects

+## Front-End

+The front-end was built with React and Vite for optimized development.
+Modular components ensure efficiency, with React Bootstrap for styling and Styled Components for custom designs.

+## Back-End API

+The back-end API for Revixa’s front-end was built with the Django REST Framework, offering full support for account and profile management.